cisagov/ScubaGear/baselines/defender.md

 ## 6. Audit Logging

-User activity from M365 services are captured in the organization's unified audit log.
+User activity from M365 services is captured in the organization's unified audit log.
 These logs are essential for conducting incident response and threat detection activity.

-By default, Microsoft retains the audit logs for only 180 days.
+By default, Microsoft retains the audit logs for 180 days.
 Activity by users with E5 licenses is logged for one year.

-However, in accordance with OMB M-21-31, _Improving the Federal Government’s Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, Microsoft 365 audit logs are to be retained at least 12 months in active storage and an additional 18 months in cold storage.
-This can be accomplished either by offloading the logs out of the cloud environment or natively through Microsoft by creating an [audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy).
+However, in accordance with OMB M-21-31, _Improving the Federal Government’s Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, Microsoft 365 audit logs are to be retained for at least 12 months in active storage and an additional 18 months in cold storage.
+This can be accomplished either by offloading the logs out of the cloud environment, or natively through Microsoft by creating an [audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy).

-OMB M-21-13 also requires Advanced Audit Features be configured in M365.
+OMB M-21-13 requires Advanced Audit Features be configured in M365.
 Advanced Audit, now Microsoft Purview Audit (Premium), adds additional event types to the Unified Audit Log.